The Ultimate Guide to Hiring Virtual Assistants in 2025

 The rise of remote work has further blurred the line between personal and work tasks.

-Executives often ask their virtual assistants to take care of personal tasks, not just to spend more time at work and boost their productivity, but to also spend more time on what matters most to them.
+Executives often ask their virtual assistants to take care of personal tasks, not only to increase their productivity and spend more time at work but also to spend more time on what matters most to them.

-Examples of personal tasks a virtual assistant can do include:
+Examples of personal tasks a virtual assistant can tackle include:

 • Calendar management